Embattled Willows Inn closes; building donated to Bellingham nonprofit

-After years of battling wage theft and sexual harassment accusations, the nationally acclaimed Willows Inn on Lummi Island has a new owner.
-Bellingham nonprofit Lighthouse Mission Ministries is taking over the property.
+After years of battling wage theft and sexual harassment accusations, the nationally acclaimed Willows Inn on Lummi Island has closed.
+Bellingham nonprofit Lighthouse Mission Ministries is taking over the property after receiving it as a donation.

-In a statement released Monday evening, the Christian social service agency confirmed owners Tim and Marcia McEvoy have donated the restaurant space and the adjoining eight-room inn to the organization.
+In a statement released Monday evening, the Christian social service agency confirmed Willows Inn owners Tim and Marcia McEvoy have donated the restaurant space and the adjoining eight-room inn to the organization.
 The gift, valued at $2 million, is “a game-changer for the community,” said Lighthouse Mission Ministries president and CEO Hans Erchinger-Davis.

 The nonprofit, which aims to end homelessness in Whatcom County, “will evaluate the best use and value of the two parcels,” per the statement.